Do you know the science-power behind simple exercise?

 “The real problem is that you interrupt people when they talk to you and insert your negativity immediately without even completely listening to them,” my wife said.

-“Not only that, after your injection of negativity on everything, you change topics without giving a chance to the other people what they were actually thinking.”
+“Not only that, after your injection of negativity on anything, you change topics without giving a chance to the other person what they were actually thinking.”

 Quite stunning for me, not only my daughter, but my wife also proved me very wrong.

-“And you not only bring your negativity chapter first when you respond, you always talk at people, not with people”.
+“And you not only bring your negative side first when you respond, you always talk at people, not with people”.

-“Just forget about whether you talk negatively or positively.”
+“Just forget about whether you talk negatively or positively on the topic.”

-“My dear, if you talk more than half the time with only exploration of the more negative sides, you have a serious problem, just accept it.”
+“My dear, if you talk more than half the time with only exploration of the more negative sides on any topic, you have a serious problem, negativity bias, just accept it,” my wife said.

 Ouch!